pcibraro/bff-auth0-netcore/README.md

 ### Securing the React application

 So far we have added all the plumbing code on the backend to enable authentication with Auth0 using OpenID Connect.
-The backend handles the authentication handshake and configures an authentication cookie that we can share with the React app.
+The backend handles user authentication and configures a cookie that we can share with the React app.
 We also added a *GetUser* API that can be used to determine whether the user is authenticated and get basic identity information about him/her.

 #### React Context for Authentication